wonma/100-days-of-code/log.md

 **Thoughts**
 Still feel like it's a slow progress, but I definitely feel like 'I' am actively coding with my own logic and acquired tools, rather than just following lectures and instructions.

+---

+### Day 89: January 23, Monday

+**Today's Progress**

+- Reviewed the structure of React portfolio app project.
+- Learned the basic concept of recursion (Replacing a loop with recursion) in FCC.

+**Thoughts**
+Didn't feel like I have much mental energy today.
+I should think about how I can improve my physical energy to enjoy coding for a long time in my life!

 <!--

 <!-- ### Day 1: June 27, Monday